Perfect GUI

 // The "label" property is only used to control what's displayed in the option list

-// The intrinsec value of each item is the "value" property
+// The intrinsic value of each item is the "value" property

 const color2 = { value: '#993333' };